Haparanda FF

-Haparanda FF is a football club located in Haparanda.
+Haparanda FF is a football club located in Haparanda, Norrbotten County, Sweden.

 Background

 Haparanda FF currently plays in Swedish football Division 4 Norra Norrland which is the sixth tier of Swedish football.
 They play their home matches at the Gränsvallen in Haparanda.

 The club is affiliated to Norrbottens Fotbollförbund.
 Haparanda FF played in the 2006 Svenska Cupen but lost 1–3 (aet) at home to Sävast AIF in the first round.
 The club won the Midnattsolscupen (Midnight Sun Cup) in 1992 and 1993.